Government unveils national cancer agency and $60 million injection into Pharmac

 Lung cancer is the top of the list, with prevention strategies including promotion of vaping and the finalisation of a Smokefree 2025 Action Plan.

-The plan also highlights improved detection and management of Hepatitis A, B and C, reducing HIV transmission, increasing the uptake of the HPV vaccine and addressing H. pylori infection in priority populations.
+The plan also highlights improved detection and management of Hepatitis A, B and C, reducing HIV transmission, increasing the uptake of the HPV vaccine and addressing Helicobacter pylori infection in priority populations.

 Skin cancer will also be a target, with promotion of sun safety - particularly among children - and sunscreen could also be regulated as a therapeutic product, the plan says.